serafimxcx/appdev_course/README.md

 # appdev_course

-This repository contains a collection of coding activities for an application development course, focusing on web application exercises.
-Each folder within this repository represents a specific project designed to reinforce fundamental web development and application management skills.
+This repository serves as a practical toolkit for foundational application development concepts and hands-on coding activities using PHP, Java, jQuery, HTML, and CSS.
+Each project emphasizes different aspects of web development, helping students build a versatile skill set.

 ## Project Overview